 The purpose of the final report is to account for the use of the Foundation’s funds and to provide the Foundation with information as to the success or failure of the project.
-The Foundation will accept the Connecticut Council for Philanthropy’s Common Report form or you may submit a letter with attachments to the Foundation that answers the following questions:

 This may take the form of a letter and need not be more than two pages in length but use as much space as you need.

 - Did the project take place as described in the original proposal?
 If not, how did it differ?

 - Who attended or who benefited?
 Tell us about the audience – size, demographic make-up, etc. Please include specific information about number of tickets sold and at what price levels.